QuantumQ1/quantumq1.github.io/research.md

 ---

-## 2. String Theory Amplitudes and \(\alpha'\) Corrections
+## 2. String Amplitudes

-Another main direction is the study of **string scattering amplitudes** and their field-theory limits, including the structure of \(\alpha'\)-corrections to gauge and gravity theories.
+Another main direction is the study of **string amplitudes** and their field-theory limits, including the structure of \(\alpha'\)-corrections to gauge and gravity theories.
 I am particularly interested in:

 - How string amplitudes encode infinite towers of higher-derivative operators.
 - Universal relations between bosonic string, heterotic string and superstring amplitudes.